iusamaaziz/DonationBox/README.md

 ## System Overview

 DonationBox is designed as a scalable microservices architecture that allows organizations to manage donation campaigns, process donations, and track progress efficiently.
-The system consists of five core services working together to provide a complete donation management solution.
+The system consists of six core services working together to provide a complete donation management solution.

 ## Services